Alexsa6ko94/fc-tech-assignment/README.md

 ### Disaster Recovery
 Sync wordpress files to the S3 code bucket.

 RDS service gives you automatic backups of the Database

-What could be done better:
+### What could be done better:

 	- There is still a little manual work for the monitoring
 	- Separate the terraform in different reusable modules
 	- Use terragrunt as a wrapper
+	- Store the terraform state on S3 and locks in DB
+	- Use AWS IAM Roles for additional layer